 - Default dimension – Not fixed or Fixed value.
 Fixed value will help ensure that all postings for this main account always use any dimension value that is set up as Fixed.

 - User validation – This option controls which users are allowed to post to a main account.

 - Posting type validation – This option controls which posting types are allowed for a main account.

 Accounting structures and advanced rules structures

-Accounting structures and advanced rules structures are extremely important for guaranteeing that the data that is required for financial reporting and performance tracking is captured during general journal processing and any documentation.
+Accounting structures and advanced rules structures are extremely important for ensuring that the data that is required for financial reporting and performance tracking is captured during general journal processing and any documentation.
 Accounting structures and advanced rules structures let you tailor the data entry experience.
-You can allow data entry only for financial dimensions that are relevant in each situation, and can also enforce the requirement that mandatory and correct data always be captured.
+You can allow data entry only for financial dimensions that are relevant in each situation, and can also enforce the requirement that required and accurate data always be captured.

 - Create advanced rules for journals

 - Create a journal entry using a template